 A big advantage of this kind of machine is that you can make large amounts of ice cream in one go.
 (This is also true of electric ice cream freezers, which are basically the same machine with a motor.)

 White Mountain makes the queen of hand crank ice cream makers, the kind of heirloom machines that you can hand down to your grandchildren.
 There are few others manual bucket freezers out there, to be honest, but when they do come along, the parts tend to fall apart or rust after just a few cranks.
+If you want tradition, this is the machine for you.

 The other kind of manual ice cream makers, besides the old fashioned ice cream freezer bucket that requires ice and salt, is the one that uses a gel-filled canister.